NiclasTimmeDev/simple-availability-monitoring/Readme.md

 ### Slack

 You can also be notified via Slack if you want.
 To enable this, populate the `SLACK_WEBHOOK_URL` in `.env` and set `SLACK_ENABLED=true`.
 For a tutorial on how to create Slack Webhooks go [here](https://api.slack.com/messaging/webhooks).

-## To-Dos

-- Make status code configurable: At the moment, an error will be sent whenever the response status code is not 200.
-It would be better, however, if this was only the default behaviour and would be configurable in the config file.
-- Validate request method.
-At the moment, if is not checked if the `method` propery in `routes` is actually a valid HTTP method.
-- Inline documentation.